Skip to Content

 Bad for:

-If you are working for dense materials, then the chisel edge rock hammer is probably not the best hammer for you.
+If you work with dense materials, the chisel edge rock hammer is probably not the best.
 It can struggle to break through rocks that are higher on the Mohs scale.

 You can check my pick for a chisel edge rock hammer here (Amazon link).